SCASRec: A Self-Correcting and Auto-Stopping Model for Generative Route List Recommendation: Experiments

 \subsubsection{Impact of SCR and EOR}

 The full SCASRec model leverages SCR to provide stepwise feedback on the marginal gain of improving the current partial list, while the EOR token enables dynamic termination.
-To assess their joint contribution, we compare the full model against a variant that disables both mechanisms to effectively reduce SCASRec to a standard autoregressive ranker without list-level correction or adaptive stopping.
+To assess their joint contribution, we compare the full model against a variant that disables both mechanisms, effectively reducing SCASRec to a standard autoregressive ranker without list-level correction or adaptive stopping.

-As shown in Table~\ref{tab:ablation_scr_lr}, the full model consistently outperforms the ablated version across most metrics.
-Notably, it achieves higher HR@1 (71.56\% vs. 71.41\%) and HR@2 (87.78\% vs. 87.41\%), indicating improved top-rank accuracy.
-Although the ablated model shows a marginal advantage at HR@3 (+0.13\%), the full model dominates at HR@4 and HR@5, suggesting better list completeness.
-More importantly, the full model consistently leads in LCR@K across all $K$, demonstrating superior alignment with user travel trajectories.
-The MRR also improves slightly (0.590 vs. 0.589), confirming the earlier placement of relevant routes.

-Furthermore, the case study in Sec.~\ref{sec:case_study} reveals that the SCR-guided refinement promotes route diversity.
-Since similar routes yield diminishing corrective rewards due to their overlapping coverage with the ground-truth trajectory, the model is incentivized to explore meaningfully distinct alternatives that offer complementary utility (e.g., a slightly longer but smoother highway route versus a shorter urban shortcut).
-This behavior emerges naturally from the marginal gain formulation of SCR, without requiring explicit diversity constraints or post-hoc filtering rules.
+As shown in Table~\ref{tab:ablation_scr_lr}, the full model consistently outperforms the ablated version across all metrics.
+It achieves higher HR@1 at 71.56\% versus 71.27\% and HR@2 at 87.78\% versus 87.24\%, indicating improved top-rank accuracy.
+The full model further dominates at HR@3 through HR@5 with gains of 1.34\%, 1.59\%, and 1.46\% respectively, demonstrating superior list completeness.
+More importantly, the full model leads in LCR@K across all $K$, with improvements ranging from 0.17\% at LCR@1 to 1.00\% at LCR@5, showcasing enhanced alignment with user travel trajectories.
+The MRR also improves from 0.584 to 0.590, confirming more accurate placement of relevant routes.
+Furthermore, the case study in Sec.~\ref{sec:case_study} reveals that SCR-guided refinement promotes route diversity.
+Since similar routes yield diminishing corrective rewards due to overlapping coverage with the ground-truth trajectory, the model is incentivized to explore meaningfully distinct alternatives offering complementary utility, such as a slightly longer but smoother highway route versus a shorter urban shortcut.
+This behavior emerges naturally from the marginal gain formulation of SCR without requiring explicit diversity constraints or post-hoc filtering rules.

-In summary, the integration of SCR and EOR establishes an effective generative refinement framework that simultaneously improves both ranking quality and recommendation diversity, validating the design of SCASRec’s self-correcting and auto-stopping mechanism.
+In summary, integrating SCR and EOR establishes an effective generative refinement framework that simultaneously improves ranking quality and recommendation diversity, validating the design of SCASRec's self-correcting and auto-stopping mechanism.